StoyPenny/activity-weather/README.md

 - **Hourly Ratings**: Color-coded timeline showing optimal times for each activity with nuanced feedback
 - **Responsive Design**: Built with Tailwind CSS and shadcn/ui components
 - **Fallback System**: Gracefully falls back to mock data if API is unavailable

+## Activity Scoring Customization

+This application now includes a powerful customization feature that allows users to fine-tune the activity scoring system based on their personal preferences.

+### Customizable Parameters

+For each of the 8 supported activities, you can customize the weather parameters that contribute to the activity rating.

+- **Add/Remove Parameters**: Add any weather parameter from the Stormglass API to an activity's rating or remove existing ones.
+- **Flexible Rating Scales**: Two types of rating scales are supported:
+   - **Normalize**: For parameters where an optimal value is preferred (e.g., temperature).
+   - **Inverse**: For parameters where a lower value is better (e.g., wind speed for kayaking).
+- **Save Preferences**: All customizations are saved to local storage and applied to future rating calculations.
+- **Reset to Defaults**: Easily reset all customizations back to the default settings at any time.

+### Unit Conversion

+- **Metric & Imperial Toggles**: A dedicated button in the header allows users to instantly switch between Metric (°C, m/s) and Imperial (°F, mph) units.
+- **Real-time Updates**: The customization modal updates in real-time to display values in the selected unit system.
+- **Seamless Conversion**: Input values are automatically converted and stored in a consistent format, regardless of the display unit.

 ## Setup